Travel tips » Istanbul’s Grand Bazaar: curiosities and tips

 Istanbul’s Grand Bazaar: curiosities and tips

 No trip to Istanbul is complete without at least one visit to the Grand Bazaar.
 Under its domes, the world’s only city on two continents reveals its soul.
-Its narrow streets, steeped in history, lead you through a labyrinth of shops, where flavors and colors weave in a hypnotic dance.
+Its narrow streets, steeped in history, lead you through a maze of shops, where flavors and colors weave in a hypnotic dance.

 A brief history of Istanbul’s Grand Bazaar

-Kapalıçarșı (‘covered market’) or Büyüük Çarșı (‘big market’), as Istanbul’s Grand Bazaar is known in Turkish, was created by order of Sultan Mehmet II in the winter of 1455, shortly after the Ottomans conquered Istanbul.
-At first, only textiles were traded in the market, which is why it was called Cevahir Bedesten or Bedesten of Gems, the word ‘bedesten’ in Persian meaning ‘bazaar of cloth sellers’.
-Structurally, the market was built of brick and wood, with large, vaulted arches, and the walls were, as today, ornamented with painted plaster.
+In the beginning, the market sold only textiles and was therefore called Cevahir Bedesten or Bedesten of Gems, the word “bedesten” in Persian meaning “bazaar of cloth sellers”.
+Structurally, the market was built of brick and wood, with large, vaulted arches, and the walls were, as today, ornamented with painted plasterwork.

-A few years later, Sultan Mehmet II ordered the construction of another covered market called Sandal Bedesten, named after a kind of textile thread woven in Bursa, which is the color of sandalwood.
+A few years later, Sultan Mehmet II ordered the construction of another covered market, called Sandal Bedesten, named after a kind of textile thread woven in Bursa, which is the color of sandalwood.
 After a while, all textile goods were moved to Sandal Bedesten, and Cevahir Bedesten was reserved for the luxury goods trade.

 Istanbul Grand Bazaar – curiosities